snap-stanford/snap-python/doc/source/reference/AddSelfEdges.rst

 - None

-The following example shows how to use AddSelfEdges on :class:`PNGraph`, :class:`PUNGraph`, and :class:`PNEANet`::
+The following example shows how to add self edges to every node in :class:`PNGraph`, :class:`PUNGraph`, and :class:`PNEANet`::

 	from snap import *